BarbaraPapa/Terraform-AWS-WordPress-Project/README.md

 # Terraform-AWS-WordPress-Project
-Scalable, Fault-Tolerant and Highly Available WordPress on AWS
+Scalable, Fault-Tolerant and Highly Available WordPress on AWS using Free Tier
 ---
 ## Introduction